mhambre/dotfiles/README.md

-# Configs
+# Matthew's Dotfiles
-All of my coding configurations
+All of my Linux, IDE, and other related configurations.